-24 unique things to do in Auckland: A guide for the curious
+24 cool & unique things to do in Auckland: A guide for the curious

-New Zealand’s largest city, known locally by its Māori name, Tāmaki Makaurau, has some of the best dining, drinking, and shopping in the country.
+New Zealand’s largest city, known locally by its Māori name, Tāmaki Makaurau, can be hard to love at first.

 Auckland has several classic tourist activities, but you won’t find many ‘big ticket attractions’ on this list.

-Instead, I want to show you some unique, weird, alternative and off-beat things to see, do and experience in Auckland – the kind of things that a local friend would show you.
+Instead, I want to show you some unique, weird, alternative and off-beat things to see, do and experience in Auckland – the kind of things that a local friend would show you (I have lived in Auckland for years, so think of me as your guide to the city.
+Do you like wine and vintage shops?
+If so, you might enjoy my recommendations).

 Before diving into the best things to do in Auckland, here are a few quick tips to make the most of your trip.